open-xml-templating/docxtemplater/docs/source/platform_support.rst

 - Android 4.2+ **tested**
 - iPads and iPhones v8.1 **tested**

-You can test if everything works fine on your browser by using the test runner: http://javascript-ninja.fr/docxtemplater/v1/test/SpecRunner.html
+You can test if everything works fine on your browser by using the test runner: http://javascript-ninja.fr/docxtemplater/v3/test/SpecRunner.html

 Dependencies
 ============

 1. [jszip.js](http://stuk.github.io/jszip/) to zip and unzip the docx files
+2. [xmldom](https://github.com/jindw/xmldom) to parse the files as xml